 In the aftermath of the 2004 tsunami, Handicap International worked to help vulnerable Indonesians, Sri Lankans and Indians affected by the large-scale disaster.
 Ten years later, the organization continues its work there, and has considerably developed its disaster risk management experience.Read more

-Humanity & Inclusion has been working in Sri Lanka since 2004.
-The predicament of people with disabilities within Sri Lanka has been exacerbated by three decades of armed conflict.
+The predicament of people with disabilities within Sri Lanka has been exacerbated by three decades of armed conflict and natural disasters.
 Following the Tsunami in 2004, Sri Lanka suffered extensive damage, both physically and socially.

 Peace and Governance

 Humanity & Inclusion works to increase the participation of women with and without disabilities in peace processes and decision-making.